Employees can appeal disciplinary decisions by a chief executive officer (CEO).

-This same 14 day time frame applies to requests to the Commissioner for s59 reviews of disciplinary decisions which are not appealable to the Board.
+The same 14 day time frame also applies to requests to the commissioner for s59 reviews of disciplinary decisions which are not appealable to the Public Sector Appeals Board (PSAB).

-Public Sector Appeals Board
+Public Sector Appeals and Grievance Reviews

-Darwin NT 0800
+Darwin NT 0801

 Conduct of appeals

 It is not bound by the rules of evidence or required to hold a hearing with the parties in person.

-- affirm the decision
+- affirm the decision or

-- vary the decision
+- vary the decision.

-- set aside the decision
+They may also set aside the decision and:

-- set aside the decision and return the matter to the relevant CEO for reconsideration
+- return the matter to the relevant CEO for reconsideration

-- set aside the decision and replace it with the Board’s decision
+- replace it with the board’s decision.